datavisards/WebSeek/README.md

 # WebSeek

-A web extension that streamlines web data analysis by integrating example-driven idea demonstration with AI agents.
+A web extension that streamlines web data analysis by integrating a data-instance canvas with AI agents.

 ## Development